travis-ci/travis-yaml/SPEC.md

 **Expected format:** List of strings; or a single string.

 #### `notifications.email`
-**Expected format:** Key value mapping, or list of strings, or boolean value.
+**Expected format:** Key value mapping, or list of strings or encrypted strings, or boolean value.

 #### `notifications.email.disabled`
 **Expected format:** Boolean value.